ABOUT NICOLETA DRAGAN

 I’ve dedicated my professional life to guiding others toward emotional wellbeing.
 I hold a master’s degree in clinical psychology, a credential in school psychology, and a doctorate in educational leadership.
 Over the past decade, I have worked as a psychotherapist, clinical supervisor, and mental health educator in a variety of settings.

 My work is informed by the science of attachment, shame, self-compassion, and neuroscience, as well as lived experience—both my own and that of the individuals I’ve supported.
+I have also conducted and published a research study examining the links between early experiences, shame, emotional regulation, and self-compassion, providing valuable insight into how our earliest experiences shape the way we relate to ourselves.

 EXPLORE FURTHER